 Abstract

 Recent technological advancements in soft actuators, flexible electronics, and data acquisition systems have enabled the creation of a portable, low cost, and unobtrusive wearable sensing glove that is can be used in conjunction with a sensory feedback device.
 The combination of a wearable sensing glove and a sensory feedback device advances the status quo in healthcare, prosthetics, robotics, and virtual reality applications.
 This combination has emerged as a promising paradigm to enhance the care provided to patients with neurological and musculoskeletal conditions.
 This paper includes the most up-to-date materials, sensors, actuators, and system-packaging technologies used to develop a wearable sensing glove and sensory feedback device.
-Details of the mechanical, electrical, system architecture, and material properties are discussed regarding their application in healthcare, prosthetics, and rehabilitation.
+This paper will focus on technologies used to develop pressure, strain, and temperature sensors that have been mounted on a wearable sensing glove.
+Details of the mechanical, electrical, system architecture, and material properties are discussed in detail.
 The limitations of the current methods and technologies are discussed, as well as the key challenges and the future direction of these technologies.
 Overall, this paper presents an all-inclusive review of the technologies used to develop a wearable sensing glove and a sensory feedback device.

 Keyboards: Wearable sensor glove, Sensory transfer device, Sensor glove, Data glove, Feedback device